hustler-z/hustler/linux/docs/sched.rst

 CFS implements three scheduling policies:

-SCHED_NORMAL: Default Linux time-sharing scheduling
+@SCHED_NORMAL: Default Linux time-sharing scheduling

 The thread to run is chosen from the static priority 0 list based on a dynamic priority that is determined only inside this list.
 The dynamic priority is based on the nice value and is increased for each time quantum the thread is ready to run, but denied to run by the scheduler.

-SCHED_BATCH: Scheduling batch processes
+@SCHED_BATCH: Scheduling batch processes

 SCHED_BATCH can be used only at static priority 0.
 This policy is similar to SCHED_OTHER in that it schedules the thread according to its dynamic priority (based on the nice